peopledoc/vault-cli/docs/howto/systemd.rst

 .. __: https://en.wikipedia.org/wiki/RAM_drive

-In this case, we’ll also create a service override file, but this time, we will be adding a command that launches before our main command:
+In this case, we’ll also create a service override file.
+We'll add a wrapper arount our program like before.

 .. code:: console